Experienced Attorneys Representing Vallejo and Fairfield Families in Birth Injury Cases

 If your child suffers a birth injury that resulted from doctor, nurse or hospital negligence, you deserve to collect compensation for the physical, financial and emotional struggle your whole family suffers as a result.
 Learn more about the services we provide at Favaro, Lavezzo, Gill, Caretti & Heppell, P.C. by calling 707-552-3630 or contacting us online.

 We maintain flexible work hours and are happy to schedule appointments outside the normal day at your convenience.
 Members of our staff speak Spanish, and we also offer translation services for native Tagalog and Ilocano speakers.
-Favaro, Lavezzo, Gill, Caretti & Heppell, P.C. maintains offices in Vallejo, Fairfield and St. Helena, California, and represents clients throughout Solano County, Contra Costa County and Napa County.
+Favaro, Lavezzo, Gill, Caretti & Heppell, P.C. maintains offices in Vallejo and Fairfield, California, and represents clients throughout Solano County, Contra Costa County and Napa County.